abappi19/HolyQuran/README.md

 # Some Important Message
-I Am going to make Pduction from this project. so I am not sharing full project source code here.
+I am going to make Production from this project. so I am not sharing full project source code here.
 Instead I am sharing Settings which is completely Ready to apply in your actual arabic and other language. if you can't find downloadable source added in the code. please concider finding some opensource quran resource and use those in your project.

 You will find Quran and Translation Json from this repository: https://github.com/hbappi/HolyQuranJson